prisconapoli/mercury/README.md

   <img src="https://github.com/prisconapoli/mercury/blob/master/images/homepage.jpg" width="50%"/>
 </p>

-If everything is fine, you will be redirect through a new page that contains the links to see your request and the processing status:
+If the mail is accepted, the user will be redirect through a new page that contains the links to track your request and the processing status:

 <p align="center">
   <img src="https://github.com/prisconapoli/mercury/blob/master/images/accepted.jpg" width="50%"/>
 </p>

-You can also use the API (in this example I use httpie as HTTP client.
-Moreover, in the responses I have reported only the relevant content to keep the response short):
+M3rcury can accept request throught the RESTful API.
+The examples below use **httpie** as HTTP client( note: the output of the responses have been  truncated, only the relevant content for the discsussion is present):

 ```
-user$  http --json POST https://m3rcury.herokuapp.com/api/v1.0/mails/ sender=mercury@olimpus.com recipient=prisco.napoli@gmail.com subject="You made my day\!" content="Hi Prisco,\r\nm3rcury saved my life\!\r\nI use deliver ..."

 ```
 Server response